mvolkmann/blog/src/lua.md

 - {% aTargetBlank "http://www.legoengineering.com/platform/nxt/", "Lego Mindstorms NXT" %}
 - {% aTargetBlank "https://neovim.io", "Neovim" %} text editor
 - {% aTargetBlank "https://redis.io", "Redis" %} database

+Roblox uses a variant of Lua called Luau.
+TODO: How does that differ?

 For an extensive, see the {% aTargetBlank "https://en.wikipedia.org/wiki/List_of_applications_using_Lua",